vinodharoraj/counter-api/README.md

 Mapping: http://localhost:8080/counter-api/top/{value}
 Authorisation: BASIC AUTHENTICATION

-It is a Spring framework application is created using maven.
+This Spring framework application is created using maven.
 The dependencies required for this application were added in the pom.xml file.
 And the input is present in the src/main/resources folder

 To run this application: